fsprojects/fantomas/docs/Documentation.md

 ### fsharp_max_array_or_list_number_of_items

-Control the maximum number of elements for which lists and arrays should be in one line.
-Default 1.
+Control the maximum number of elements for which lists and arrays can be in one line.
+Default = 1.
 Requires `fsharp_array_or_list_multiline_formatter` to be `number_of_items` to take effect.

 `defaultConfig`